MicrosoftDocs/winrt-api/windows.storage/systemgpsproperties_latitudedecimal.md

 # Windows.Storage.SystemGPSProperties.LatitudeDecimal

 ## -description
-Gets the name of the  property (one of the [GPS file properties](XREF:TODO:shell.gps_bumper)).
+Gets the name of the property (one of the [GPS file properties](https://msdn.microsoft.com/library/windows/desktop/mt805735.aspx).

 ## -property-value
 The name of the file property.

 ## -remarks